Recce trip-Wildlife trip report to the Canary Islands (Tenerife and Fuerteventura) March 30th – April 5th 2018

 Today’s final destination is Punta de Teno.
 Due to access restrictions, we have to take a bus to reach this rocky lava habitat known as ‘malpaís’.
 It is midday and temperature is quite high (25ºC) and this might be the reason why it is so quiet.
 Nevertheless, we manage to see in the scope a distant group of 50 or so Cory’s Shearwaters.
 Regarding plants, some remarkable species are Reichardia crystalina, Monanthes laxiflora and Euphorbia canariensis.

-Our rural hotel is not serving dinner today due to some improvement works, so we head off to El Puertito to have some excellent Canary food: almogrote (goat cheese with red pepper), fish and papas with mojo picón.
+Our rural hotel is not serving dinner today due to some improvement works, so we head off to El Puertito to have some excellent Canary food.
+We try almogrote (goat cheese with red pepper), fish and papas with mojo picón.
 Around the harbour, we find Whimbrel, Grey Wagtail, and Turnstone.

 Today is our last day in Tenerife as the plan is to take a flight to Fuerteventura during the evening.

 After breakfast, we drive North to the Anaga area and as nearly always happen there, the laurel forest is cover by clouds.
 This is the wettest area in Tenerife, the trade winds (‘vientos alisios’) blow from the sea carrying moisture.
 Nevertheless, we walk along an interesting path covered by Azores Laurel, Canary Strawberry Tree, and Tree Heather, watching our first Canary Islands Robin.
 Later, we drive down towards the sunny coast for some more plants and birds.
-Along the path, we find a Sardinian Warbler as well as a nice variety of flowers and endemic plants: the stunning Canary Bell flower, Dragon-tree, Echium leucophaeum, Lavandula buchii, the beautiful Echium simplex, Limonium arborescent, Monanthes wildpretii and Lotus dumentorum.
+Along the path, we find a Sardinian Warbler as well as a nice variety of flowers and endemic plants.
+Among them the stunning Canary Bell flower, Dragon-tree, Echium leucophaeum and Lavandula buchii.
+Other beauties include Echium simplex, Limonium arborescent, Monanthes wildpretii and Lotus dumentorum.

 After lunch, we set off to Los Rodeos, near the airport, to see some fine patches of Gladiolus italicus.
 Corn buntings sing from the fences and we try to locate unsuccessfully a Quail.